ATTPC/Spyral/docs/user_guide/phases/estimate.md

 ## Output

-The output of the estimation phase is a set of dataframes saved to parquet files on a run-by-run basis in the `estimates` directory of the workspace.
+The output of the estimation phase is a set of dataframes saved to parquet files in the workspace.
 The following fields are available in the dataframes:

 - event: the event number associated with this data
 - cluster_index: the cluster index asscociated with this data